Bloomerang + Zapier: How to Automate Donor Stewardship Tasks

 Trigger: New transaction in Bloomerang → Action: Add constituent to a welcome email sequence in your email platform

-Most nonprofits lose 60–70% of first-time donors.
-A welcome series closes that gap fast — organizations with an automated welcome flow see first-time donor retention climb from roughly 18% to the 35–48% range.
-One nonprofit we work with now onboards 85% of new donors within six minutes of their gift being recorded.
+Organizations we work with that have an automated welcome flow see first-time donor retention climb from roughly 18% to the 35–48% range.
+One nonprofit now onboards 85% of new donors within six minutes of their gift being recorded.

 Trigger: New transaction → Action: Create a Bloomerang task for a personal thank-you call + add donor to an acknowledgment email sequence